Why did you make Jung & Restless?

 How did you work with the composer and sound designer?

 Working with Chris Barber on the sound effects and mix was my favorite part of making Jung & Restless.
-Chris does not use a commercial sound library and makes nearly all of the fx himself.
-He is extraordinarily inventive.
+Chris does not use a commercial sound library and makes nearly all of the sound effects himself.
+He is extraordinarily inventive and playful.
 About one effect, Chris says: “first I recorded rush-hour traffic with a heavy truck driving by.
 Then I picked out the descending frequencies from the clip.
 I love messing around with frequency carving and like to set patterns across the clips to create weird and strange sounds.”